4SRKS/App-PET-ite/README.md

 The first step of the electrical assembly is the PCB Fabrication.
 ### PCB Design <br/>
 ![](Images/PCB_Mounted.png)<br/>
 The figure above gives a preveiw of the PCB design.
 It is a double layered PCB Design.
 It includes the circuitry for Water Level Sensor, the ADC (MCP3008), the load cell (HX711), the key pad and the motordrive circuit.
 The PCB can be fabricated by printing the pdf files in the Double sided PCB folder and then using that layout to make a PCB step-by-step.
 A tutorial to make a PCB can be found at the following link.
 For a doubled layered PCB design the alignment of the two layers must be perfect.
-While aligning PCB use the text on the left bottom as a guide to align the top and bottom halves.
+While aligning PCB use the text on the bottom as a guide to align the top and bottom halves.
 For a double sided PCB the process discribed in the tutorial must be repeated twice.<br/>
 ```
 https://maker.pro/pcb/tutorial/how-to-make-a-printed-circuit-board-pcb
 ```